Navideck/Volumedeck-iOS/README.md

 ## Overview

-Volumedeck SDK provides speed-based audio volume control for iOS apps, enhancing the audio experience for users in vehicles and public transport.
+Volumedeck provides automatic volume adjustment based on GPS speed, improving the media-listening experience for users in vehicles and public transport.

 ## Key Features